“Welcoming and relaxed apart-hotel by the sea; ideal for family getaways or walking holidays outside school holidays”

 - Beautiful Porthcurnick Beach is just steps away, as are foodie destinations The Hidden Hut and Driftwood

 - The restaurant serves modern British food, afternoon teas and early kids' suppers.

-- Spoiling for grown-ups: adults-only lounge with wood-burning stove, heavenly beds and a candlelit restaurant - pack your baby monitor and 'dine out'
+- A real treat for grown-ups: adults-only lounge with wood-burning stove, heavenly beds and a candlelit restaurant - pack your baby monitor and 'dine out'

 - A strict cancellation policy

-- Couples may prefer to avoid school holidays but don't write this place off, it's wonderfully romantic the rest of the year
+- Couples may prefer to avoid school holidays but don't write this place off, it's perfect for hiking the rest of the year

 - The in-room kitchenettes are basic - no hobs, just a microwave-oven

 - The indoor pool could become crowded in peak season

 - Some rooms lack sea views, but all have their charms

 There's plenty of kit to borrow, thus lessening your packing:

 - Baby backpack

 - Changing mat